kkeller39/knowledge-center/pages/documents/Agent and manager workspace/Workspace configuration/creating-predefined-content.md

 isNew: false

 ---
 When you first open LiveEngage, you’ll find ready-made, predefined content in the predefined content library, which is accessed through the campaigns tab.
-You can use and edit the predefined content, or you can add your own relevant content, according to your business needs.
+You can use and edit the predefined content, and you can add your own relevant content, according to your business needs.

 ## To add a new item to your predefined content library: